MilesBHuff/Optimality/specification/colours.rst

   colours need to be as neutral a luminance as possible.
 * {4, 5, 6} The brightest foreground-colour is 100% luminant.
 * {4, 5, 6} The darkest background-colour is 25% luminant.
-* Given the above two items, the darkest foreground-colour will be 75% luminant, and the lightest background-colour will be 50%.
+* Given the above two items, the darkest foreground-colour and the lightest background-colour will be ≈67% luminant.
 * {6} Borders will use foreground-colours, so that the darkest colours can be used for the backgrounds, thus maximizing contrast.